niravcodes/niravcodes.github.io/_posts/2018-03-09-the-cursed-child-sucks.md

 And the kids.
 The stupid kids.
 Man ... it fells like all my good memories of Harry Potter are trashed.

 The Cursed Child reads worse than a very bad fan-fiction.
 Why J.K.
 Rowling allowed it to exist, I will never know (except maybe to one day tweet "_J.K Cursed Child was a prank :D"_).
 One thing I know for sure is that I wasted my time reading an extremely ugly story that is despicable down to it's very soul.
 As a story based on Harry Potter world it fails miserably and as an independent story, it so deeply lacks the basic concepts of storytelling and character development and plot design that it was cruel to the ink and the papers to print millions of copies of this nonsense.

+Rant end.

+I know I'm being harsh and there might be some other explanation for everything but I wish they had thought of the fans before publishing the blasted book.
+I get that this is a script, and I do believe that actually watching the play is going to be much more interesting than reading the script.
+But the whole underlying story and it's elements so lack the basic Harry Potter story that I don't think it deserves to be in any way associated with the real Harry Potter franchise.